The Easiest Stuffed Pepper Recipe I Know

 cooked stuffed peppers in a dutch oven.

-How to make the peppers
+How to make Stuffed Peppers

 1. Preheat the oven to 450 degrees F.